saeedya/monkit/terraform/README.md

         f.
 EC2
         g.
 Keypair

+        For deploy this part got to "aws/infra-iac-codes" folder and execute below commands in order:
+            - terraform fmt
+            - terraform init
+            - terraform plan
+            - terraform apply: this command output will show the public-ip of the EC2 instance.Use this in your ansible playbook and also section below.

     - docker: It will deploy the following service in the right order:
         a.
 Deploying a docker registry into the above created EC2 machine
         b.
 Push the application image into that registry
         c.
 Create a container of the application and publish its port

+        For deploy this you need some changes:

+        1- Copy "ssh.key" file from last terraform deploy into "terraform/docker" folder.
+        2-